tolosoft/PISA-Example/README.md

 ___

-Directory structure for the example (the names are self-explanatory of their contents):
+Directory structure for the example (the names are self-explanatory of their contents).
+The commands bellow refer to file locations inside this structure.

 ```.
 ./collection/